 Software as a Service (SaaS) has seen exponential growth over the last two years and shows no signs of slowing down.
-While this phenomenal achievement is great for those involved with SaaS, it also means that competition in the industry will increase.
+While this phenomenal achievement is excellent for those involved with SaaS, it also means that competition in the industry will increase.

 One advantage of being a SaaS provider is that companies already know they must embrace technology to thrive today.
-Which makes things a lot easier because all you have to do is design a product that helps them make more money, whether it’s within the long-term or short-term.
+That makes things a lot easier because all you have to do is design a product that helps them make more money, whether it’s within the long-term or short-term.

 But you still have to generate demand for your SaaS business.
 And we’ve got a few tips or ideas on how to do this effectively.

 In recent years, several innovative demand generation techniques have become popular among marketers, but there’s no single strategy that’s the be-all and end-all.
 It’s the synergy between multiple tactics that work together to bring success in marketing.

 The only thing you can be sure of is change, so you can’t sit still for a moment.
 What works today might not pan out tomorrow.'As a business leader, you've got to keep up to date with developing trends or at the very least, your marketing teams should!'Click To Tweet